Francis Byng, 5th Earl of Strafford: Religious career

 After taking holy orders, Byng became the rector of Little Casterton, Rutland from 1859 to 1862; served as vicar of Holy Trinity in Twickenham and chaplain at Hampton Court from 1862 to 1867.
 He was appointed an honorary chaplain to Queen Victoria in 1867 and Chaplain-in-Ordinary in 1872; then served as Chaplain to the Speaker of the House of Commons from 1874 to 1889.

 In 1867, Byng was appointed vicar of the high church St Peter's Church, Cranley Gardens, by Charles James Freake (who had the living of the church).
 He remained vicar of St Peter's, which became fashionable ("His fine presence, his beautiful voice and his high birth made him a favourite of the couples that were going to get married.") through 1889; and kept up a long correspondence with the former organist of St. Peter's, Sir Arthur Sullivan.
-In 1889, Bing was elected Grand Chaplain of Freemasonry in England.
+In 1889, Byng was elected Grand Chaplain of Freemasonry in England.